zalando/zalando-howto-open-source/README.md

 - pitching a feature request that your team/dept needs to a project we're using, getting confirmation from the maintainers to go forward, and doing the work
   - a good idea is to review the project's GitHub Issues Tracker to see if anyone else has made the same feature request; restart that conversation and see if you can get them + others to work collaboratively to make the needed change

+Check out these articles for more on how to become a contributor to an outside, major open source project:

+- [How to become an amazing contributor](https://opensource.com/life/11/3/how-become-amazing-contributor-open-source-project) by Daniel Doubrovkine for opensource.com/RedHat
+- [How to Contribute to Open Source Projects](http://www.drdobbs.com/open-source/how-to-contribute-to-open-source-project/231000080) by Brian Behlendorf for Dr. Dobb's

 #####How to Become a Core Contributor

 Becoming a core contributor to a major project is a fantastic way to learn from others, grow your network and keep the open source infrastructure we depend on strong and reliable.
-Others have written great how-to's on this topic.
+Others in the general open source community have written great how-to's on this topic.
 Here are a few:

 - [Tips for Becoming a Core Contributor](https://www.wordfugue.com/tips-becoming-core-contributor/) by Philip James
 - [On Becoming a Core Contributor](http://glasnt.com/blog/2016/06/08/on-becoming-a-core-contributor.html) by Katie McLaughlin
+- [Apache Software Foundation's how-to](https://community.apache.org/contributors/), including "Moving From Contributor to Committer," [FAQ](https://www.apache.org/dev/committers.html) and [guide](https://www.apache.org/dev/new-committers-guide.html)

 Please let the Guild know about your external contributions so we can help you get the recognition and support you deserve.